 Lola and her father travel to the coast to scatter the ashes of Lola’s mother.
-But Lola used to be Lionel, and her father has not accepted that she’s no longer a boy.
+But Lola used to be Lionel, and her father has not accepted that she’s not a boy.
 Tender road movie by Laurent Micheli (Even Lovers Get the Blues) about discovering what lies behind appearances.

 Lola is an 18-year-old transgender girl living in a shelter home with her only friend, Samir.
 When her mother dies, her father Philippe makes Lola miss the funeral.
 He is ashamed of her and refuses to accept that Lola is not Lionel anymore.
 Lola’s sex reassignment operation is scheduled in five weeks.
 Her mother would secretly pay for it, and now Lola doesn’t have the money.